 I hope everyone is having a good week, even if it is just

-Things have been going fairly well, as I can still do what I
+going well here, as I can still do what I like.

 Today, I will be reviewing one of those titles, which is

 As I have already given a series synopsis in an earlier

 post, I will not go over it again.

 With Goldy Pond no more and everyone back at the shelter,

 Emma and the gang decide that is time to search for the seven, while waiting